ClaudioLutz/CreditROBOT/Description English/04_Mitgliedschaft.md

 - Members benefit from special rates for debt collection and more favorable conditions when obtaining credit reports.
 - Creditreform is the largest creditor protection organization in Switzerland.

-Creditreform offers its members comprehensive services to minimize risks from payment defaults and to secure their long-term economic success.
+Creditreform offers its members comprehensive services to minimize risks from payment defaults and to secure their economic success in the long term.
 Members receive access to up-to-date credit reports based on data from commercial register entries, debt collection offices, residents’ registration offices, and additional research.
-Through a shared online database, more than 12,000 members and customers exchange payment experiences and debt collection cases, enabling early identification of bad payers and the avoidance of financial losses.
+Through a shared online database, more than 12,000 members and customers exchange payment experiences and debt collection cases, enabling early identification of poor payers and the avoidance of financial losses.

-Creditreform has seven independent regional offices in Switzerland and is represented across Europe with around 180 branches, with approximately 165,000 companies as members throughout Europe.
-Each year, over 22 million reports are obtained and claims worth billions are collected through debt collection services.
+Creditreform has seven independent regional offices in Switzerland and is represented throughout Europe with around 180 branches, with approximately 165,000 companies across Europe as members.
+Every year, over 22 million reports are obtained and claims worth billions are collected through debt collection services.
 Internationally, Creditreform is an association of nationally independent companies from 20 European countries.

 Membership includes various core services: